Impact Training

 The “track and field” team on the other hand, while representing the same club or organisation and in this regard can be considered a team, they really operate independently of each other.

-What this means is that if enough of the team members perform at a high level the team will win but the actions of the sprinter is not dependent on those of the high jumper and neither is hers dependent on the cyclist.
+What this means is that if enough of the team members perform at a high level, the team will win.
+But the actions of the sprinter is not dependent on those of the high jumper and neither is hers dependent on the cyclist.

-What does all this mean to you?
+What does all this mean for you?

 When you get this right, learning and applying the appropriate leadership skills to your business improves your productivity, enhances the closeness of the team and results in fully engaged employees.
-In the fastest time.

 I can declare myself a firsthand expert on this.

-I once had a candy business (Yes Me!)
-Before I began it, I did what I believe to be extensive market research.
 Based on the number of schools in the area and my target market, I was pretty sure that my customer base would be made up of children between the ages of 5 – 13 and their parent and teachers.

 When the business opened, I soon realized that I was sooo wrong about my ideal customers and products.